Nazca lines: Preservation and environmental concerns

-Conservationists who seek to preserve the Nazca Lines are concerned about threats of pollution and erosion caused by deforestation in the region.
+Conservationists who seek to preserve the Nazca Lines are concerned about threats of pollution and erosion in the region.

 The Lines themselves are superficial, they are only 10 to 30 cm (4 to 12 in) deep and could be washed away...
 Nazca has only ever received a small amount of rain.
 But now there are great changes to the weather all over the world.
 The Lines cannot resist heavy rain without being damaged.